Hagia Sophia: Empress Zoe mosaic

 The Empress Zoe mosaic on the eastern wall of the southern gallery dates from the 11th century.
 Christ Pantocrator, clad in the dark blue robe (as is the custom in Byzantine art), is seated in the middle against a golden background, giving his blessing with the right hand and holding the Bible in his left hand.
 On either side of his head are the nomina sacra I̅C̅ and X̅C̅, meaning Iēsous Christos.
 He is flanked by Constantine IX Monomachus and Empress Zoe, both in ceremonial costumes.
 He is offering a purse, as a symbol of donation, he made to the church, while she is holding a scroll, symbol of the donations she made.
-The inscription over the head of the emperor says: "Constantine, pious emperor in Christ the God, king of the Romans, Monomachus".
-The inscription over the head of the empress reads as follows: "Zoë, the very pious Augusta".
 The previous heads have been scraped off and replaced by the three present ones.
 Perhaps the earlier mosaic showed her first husband Romanus III Argyrus or her second husband Michael IV.
 Another theory is that this mosaic was made for an earlier emperor and empress, with their heads changed into the present ones.

 Comnenus mosaic

 The Comnenus mosaic, also located on the eastern wall of the southern gallery, dates from 1122.
 The Virgin Mary is standing in the middle, depicted, as usual in Byzantine art, in a dark blue gown.
 She holds the Christ Child on her lap.
 He gives his blessing with his right hand while holding a scroll in his left hand.
 On her right side stands emperor John II Comnenus, represented in a garb embellished with precious stones.
-He holds a purse, symbol of an imperial donation to the church. his wife, the empress Irene of Hungary stands on the left side of the Virgin, wearing ceremonial garments and offering a document.
+He holds a purse, symbol of an imperial donation to the church.

+His wife, the empress Irene of Hungary stands on the left side of the Virgin, wearing ceremonial garments and holding an eiletarion scroll.
 Their eldest son Alexius Comnenus is represented on an adjacent pilaster.
 He is shown as a beardless youth, probably representing his appearance at his coronation aged seventeen.

 In this panel, one can already see a difference with the Empress Zoe mosaic that is one century older.
 There is a more realistic expression in the portraits instead of an idealized representation.
-The Empress Irene (born Piroska), daughter of Ladislaus I of Hungary, is shown with plaited blond hair, rosy cheeks, and grey eyes, revealing her Hungarian descent.
+The Empress Irene, daughter of Ladislaus I of Hungary, is shown with plaited blond hair, rosy cheeks, and grey eyes, revealing her Hungarian descent.
 The emperor is depicted in a dignified manner.